rlucente-se-jboss/rhde-demo/README.md

 deployment.
 One container simulates receiving Automatic Dependent Surveillance-Broadcast (ADS-B) reports and making those reports available as a simple REST web service.
-The other container hosts a web front end to display the reports on a graphical map.
+The other container hosts a web front end to display the reports on a graphical map using the [PatternFly web framework](https://www.patternfly.org/).

 ## Install a base system
 Install a minimal RHEL 8.7 system.
 Next, edit `demo.conf` to include